Douglasmyu/Imboutascrum/README.md

 - [x] implement isreal()
 - [x] implement lexer() function - takes in buffer/lexeme and returns token + lexem
 - [ ] create the main loop - reads through input file char by char from input.txt - adds chars into 'buffer' until hitting a separator/delimiter (also account for cases like >=) - once you hit a separator, call lexer function that returns token + lexeme - write token + lexeme into output file - clear buffer to start recognizing next token
+- [ ] write 3 test cases and include in zip file

 ## Questions: